keerthi1822/angularspringbootFSproject/README.md

 - Here I used Java Springboot, and Spring JPA to store data in a H2 in-memory database.

 Steps to Run the Project:
-1. First clone the project from GitHub using the command "git clone <git repo URL"
+1. First clone the project from GitHub using the command "git clone https://github.com/keerthi1822/angularspringbootFSproject"
 2. Please open the backend SpringbootBE folder in your preferred IDE for example Visual Studio or Eclipse.
 3. Run the code with run as Java application on right-clicking on the file "AssignmentApplication.java".
 4. After confirming the code is running smoothly, Open the frontend  folder in an IDE that you are comfortable with.